rebelsky/csc207b/_labs/inheritance.md

 ### Exercise 7: Bounded counters

 a.
-Create a subclass of `Counter` called `BoundedCounter` that includes
+Create a subclass of `BasicCounter` called `BoundedCounter` that includes

 * an `int` field named `bound`;
 * a constructor that takes two parameters: a starting value and